wntrblm/nox/docs/index.rst

     nox

-For each session, Nox will automatically create `virtualenv`_ with the appropriate interpreter, install the specified dependencies, and run the commands in order.
+For each session, Nox will automatically create a `virtualenv`_ with the appropriate interpreter, install the specified dependencies, and run the commands in order.

 To learn how to install and use Nox, see the :doc:`tutorial`.
 For documentation on configuring sessions, see :doc:`config`.
 For documentation on running ``nox``, see :doc:`usage`.